SEA-group/RAA/README.md

 * Select language interface upon launching.
 * Choose game server and set path to game executable file accordingly.
 * Click Automatic Analyze button and player stats/team analytics will be automatically displayed upon each battle start.
 Latency may vary depending on your connection to RAA server.
 Please restart RAA if unable to load info after 2 min.
 * You may right click on specific player ID and blacklist the player.
-If a certain player is blacklisted by multiple RAA users, the player ID will be enlisted to global blacklist of RAA.
+If a certain player is blacklisted by multiple RAA users, the player ID will be enlisted in Global Blacklist of RAA.
 Blacklist entries, user or global, are highlighted in real-time analytics.
 * Background color can be set via Options menu.
-* You may toggle vertical or horizontal interface from Option menu.
+* You may toggle vertical or horizontal interface from Options menu.
 * Alt+Q toggles on-screen-display of RAA in window mode and full-screen window mode
 * If you experience crash after updating RAA, please remove config.ini in RAA directory and try again.
-* Please attach log.txt in RAA directory when submitting a bug report.

 RAA Point
 ---